dan-choe/UMLDesignApplication/README.md

 **UML Design Application** is an application drawing UML class diagram, and it generates corresponding Java source code.

-Time spent : 20 hours total
+Time spent : 20 hours spent in total

 # Example